Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems

 \section{Koopman-von Neumann Dynamics}

-KvN mechanics is the reformulation of classical mechanics in a Hilbert space formalism \citep{Koopman315}.
-This operational formalism underlies ergodic theory \citep{ReedSimon2}, and is a natural method for modelling quantum-classical hybrid systems \citep{Sudarshan1976,Viennot_2018,Bondarquantumclassical}.
+KvN mechanics is the reformulation of classical mechanics in a Hilbert-space formalism \citep{Koopman315}.
+This operational formalism underlies ergodic theory \citep{ReedSimon2}, and is a natural method for modeling quantum-classical hybrid systems \citep{Sudarshan1976,Viennot_2018,Bondarquantumclassical}.
 KvN dynamics has also been applied to establish a classical speed limit for dynamics\citep{PhysRevLett.120.070402} and an alternate formulation of classical electrodynamics \citep{Hilbertelectrodynamics}.
-Using the KvN formalism it is even possible to combine classical and quantum dynamics in a unified framework known as operational dynamical modeling \citep{Bondar2012a,Bondar2013}.
+By using the KvN formalism it is even possible to combine classical and quantum dynamics in a unified framework known as operational dynamical modeling \citep{Bondar2012a,Bondar2013}.

-The KvN formalism has been successfully applied to construct both deterministic and stochastic classical path integrals \citep{Gozzi2014, 1505.06391}, including generalisations with geometric forms \citep{Gozzi1994}.
-These path integral formulations may be usefully applied with classical many-body diagrammatic methods {\citep{Liboff}} and for the derivation and analysis of generalised Langevin equations \citep{Mythesis}.
-KvN has been used to study specific phenomena, including examinations of dissipative behaviour \citep{Chruscinski2006}, linear representations of non-linear dynamics \citep{Koopman-nonlinear}, analysis of the time dependent harmonic oscillator \citep{RamosPrieto2018} and other industrial applications \citep{mezic2005spectral,budivsic2012applied}.
+The KvN formalism has been successfully applied to construct both deterministic and stochastic classical path integrals \citep{Gozzi2014, 1505.06391}, including generalizations with geometric forms \citep{Gozzi1994}.
+These path integral formulations may be usefully applied with classical many-body diagrammatic methods {\citep{Liboff}} and for the derivation and analysis of generalized Langevin equations \citep{Mythesis}.
+KvN has been used to study specific phenomena, including examinations of dissipative behavior \citep{Chruscinski2006}, linear representations of nonlinear dynamics \citep{Koopman-nonlinear}, analysis of the time-dependent harmonic oscillator \citep{RamosPrieto2018}, and other industrial applications \citep{mezic2005spectral,budivsic2012applied}.

 Both KvN and quantum dynamics begin by defining the Hilbert space ${\cal H}=L^{2}\left(\mathcal{P},{\rm d}\mu\right)$: